panderz74/homework2-2021/README.md

-# homework2-2021
+# hw2-2020
-First code upload trial
+The starter code for Homework 2 Winter 2021 term